CT303(Fall)

 Workshop

-[Presentation] Brand Style Guide & Applications
+[Final Presentation - Grading Point 30%] Brand Style Guide & Applications

 Creative Technology & Design (CT&D) Attendance Policy